 - This procedure has been implemented so that people showing at AIMHCNZ shows can have certainty that their horse will be in the correct type section.

-- At the owner/handler’s discretion, horses may be presented for assessment in near-show condition at an AIMHCNZ organised day where typing will be conducted by no less than three approved AIMHCNZ Typing assessors prior to the start of the show season.
-Horses that cannot attend such a day can be measured and assessed at their first show outing, prior to the start of the show.
+- Horses must be presented for assessment in near, or show condition at an AIMHCNZ organised day prior to the start of the show season, where typing will be conducted by no less than three Approved AIMHCNZ Typing Assessors.
+Horses that cannot attend such a day can be assessed at their first show outing, prior to the start of the Show.

-- Once the horse is assessed by three approved Typing assessors, its Type will be recorded on its AIMHCNZ measuring card with the date, name and signature of at least three of the Assessors, and will be documented in an AIMHCNZ database available to Affiliated Club officials.
+- Once the horse is assessed by no less than three Approved Typing Assessors, its Type will be recorded on its AIMHCNZ measuring card with the date, name and signature of at least three of the Assessors, and will be recorded on the AIMHCNZ Registry and/or database.

 - To avoid a conflict of interest, AIMHCNZ Inc Assessors shall not assess their own horses, have a family member assess their horses, or assess horses that they have a legal or business interest in, including horses taken in for training, show preparation or show handling, horses they have on lease or horses they have recently sold.

 - Approved Assessors must have attended at least one Typing Seminar and be approved by the AIMHCNZ Typing Committee.
 It is preferred that all Typing Assessors attend regular refresher seminars where available to update their knowledge and ensure that they are able to make an accurate assessment of a horse.

 - A list of approved Typing Assessors will be circulated to clubs periodically.

 2A.
 Assessing a Horse

-- Horses are to be assessed by no less than three approved Typing Assessors.
+- Horses are to be assessed by no less than three Approved Typing Assessors that have attended a Typing Assessors Seminar and been approved by the Typing Assessors Committee.

 - The horse will be presented for assessment in near-show, or show condition.
 It will be stood squarely in accordance with the measuring procedure.
-The horse will be asked to walk and trot out as part of the assessment and may be asked to stand in a show stance.
+The horse will be asked to walk and trot out at a working trot, as part of the assessment and may be asked to stand in a show stance.
 The horse shall be assessed in an open area where the assessors are able to move freely around the horse to view it from all angles.
 (Not in a stable/yard/pen or tied to a fence/float etc).

 - The conditioning of the horse will be taken into consideration.
 An overweight and unconditioned Modern horse is not a Classic horse.
 The same goes for Classics.
 An overweight and unconditioned Classic horse is not a Foundation horse.

 - The assessment is to be based on the AIMHCNZ Typing Standards.
-As a guide, if a horse is 50% or more American Shetland breeding then it should be classified as a Modern horse unless it displays significantly more classic or foundation characteristics than modern characteristics.
-A horse with less than 50% American Shetland breeding that displays predominantly modern characteristics will be classified as a Modern horse, however if it displays predominantly classic or foundation characteristics then it will be classified accordingly.
-A miniature horse displaying predominantly classic characteristics will be classified as Classic and a miniature horse displaying predominantly foundation characteristics will be classified as Foundation.
+As a guide, if a horse is 12.5% or more American Shetland breeding then it should be classified as a Modern horse unless it displays significantly more Classic or Foundation characteristics than Modern characteristics.
+A horse with less than 12.5% American Shetland breeding that displays predominantly Modern characteristics will be classified as a Modern horse, however if it displays predominantly Classic or Foundation characteristics then it will be classified accordingly.
+A miniature horse displaying predominantly Classic characteristics will be classified as Classic and a miniature horse displaying predominantly Foundation characteristics will be classified as Foundation.